 35th Anniversary Editions had raised hood scoops, with a black central hood stripe.
 They also got extended side scoops, a rear wing, and a black honeycomb grille insert.

 The SN95 Bullitt

 In 2001, Ford launched another special edition New Edge package: the Bullitt Mustang.
 It paid homage to the classic movie of the same name, which starred a 1968 Mustang GT 390 fastback.
 The Bullitt had a more retro interior theme, from the seat design like in the 1960s to the tall, thin font on the speedometer.
 There was also a different intake than the GT and a small boost of 5 additional horsepower.
 It was also only available in three colors: Dark Highland Green (like the original 1968 Bullitt Mustang), True Blue, and Black.

-In June 2003, Ford celebrated its 100th Anniversary.
-Limited editions of many Ford products were introduced; however, the Mustang GT received the best of the best.
-The premium package the GT received includes 17” wheels, anti-lock brakes and traction control, and dual exhaust.
+2003 was a big year for Ford.
+It marked the 100th anniversary of the auto manufacturer.
+To celebrate, a special package was released for GT Mustangs.
+The premium package included 17” wheels, anti-lock brakes, traction control, and dual exhaust.
 There was also plenty done with the interior.
-Ford added a power driver seat with power lumbar support, leather-wrapped steering wheel, Mach 460 AM/FM stereo with a six-disk changer, and “100th Anniversary” badges of the fender, decklid, and embossed on the seats.
+Ford added a power driver seat with power lumbar support, leather-wrapped steering wheel, Mach 460 AM/FM stereo with a six-disc changer, and “100th Anniversary” badges on the fender, decklid, and embossed on the seats.

 The retro-modern style of the S197 (right) contrasts with the smooth lines of the New Edge, yet both share the same design language that's been present in all Mustangs since 1964.